riccardopaltrinieri/iniscrapec/README.md

-# inipec-scraper
+# iniscrapec

-Inipec-scaper is a simple scraper project that take a TAX Code of a company and return the PEC address of it
+iniscrapec is a simple scraper project that take a TAX Code of a company and return the PEC address of it

 ### Tech

-inipec-scraper uses a number of open source projects to work properly:
+iniscrapec uses a number of open source projects to work properly:

 * [pip]==20.2.2
 * [beautifulsoup4]~=4.9.1